SoMa-Project/ec_grasp_planner/README.md

 ## Install <a name="install"></a>

-This code was tested with [ROS indigo](http://wiki.ros.org/indigo) under Ubuntu 14.04.5 (LTS).
+This code was tested with [ROS indigo](http://wiki.ros.org/indigo) under Ubuntu 14.04.5 (LTS) and with [ROS melodic](http://wiki.ros.org/melodic) under Ubuntu 18.04.
 To follow our build instructions you need to build with catkin tools (apt-get install python-catkin-tools)

 ### Minimal Dependencies <a name="minimaldependencies"></a>